z-y-n/unfolding-ai/slides.md

 ## 2D Input with Deeper NN

 - 4 hidden layers with 3 neurons each
-- Similar effect of deepening
+- Similar effect of deepening: harder creases and finer wrinkles

 [Play!](viz/09-input2d-nn4x3.html)

 --

-## Toy Transformer
+## Toy Transformer (No ReLU)

 - Single transformer block
 - ReLU not needed since Attention is All You Need
 - 2D input treated as sequences
-- Hard creases -> smooth curls
+- Straight and hard creases -> smooth curls

 [Play!](viz/10-input2d-transformer1.html)